-That’s part of the value of inbound marketing for IT companies.
-Another key factor is that it also gives you the opportunity to educate these audiences and build trust with them, which is a highly important goal.
+That’s part of the value of content marketing for data center providers.
+Another critical factor is that it also allows you to educate and build trust with these audiences, which is a highly important goal.
 Without trust, no relationship can progress past a certain level, especially in business.

-Here are the ways that your IT company can leverage content to educate people and built the trust that can inspire a long and mutually beneficial business relationship.
+Here are ways your data center company can leverage content to educate people and build the trust that can inspire a long and mutually beneficial business relationship.

 Business owners and leaders have hesitated to embrace the concept of transparency, but social media, in particular, is slowly but surely hammering down the invisible barrier that has traditionally existed between companies and their customers.
-Today, people want to actively engage with those they do business with.
+Today, people want to engage with those they do business with actively.

-By being open and sharing educational information without trying to sell something, you can give people a sense of investment in your data center and achieve the transparency and trust that buyers today are looking for in a service provider.
+By being open and sharing educational information without trying to sell something, you can give people a sense of investment in your data center and achieve the transparency and trust that buyers today seek in a service provider.

 Become a Thought Leader

 Too many businesses use social media and email to spam their audiences with purchasing opportunities and fail to offer anything that delivers real value.
-Valuable content is content that educates, entertains, inspires, and genuinely helps the buyer make an informed purchasing decision.
+Valuable content educates, entertains, inspires, and genuinely helps the buyer make an informed purchasing decision.

-When data centers use content to answer questions, address needs, and provide useful information, it can gradually acquire a reputation as a thought leader in the industry.
-Becoming a default source of authoritative information can inspire the trust that turns a casual buyer into a loyal client and brand ambassador.
+When data centers use content to answer questions, address needs, and provide helpful information, they can gradually acquire a reputation as a thought leader in the industry.
+Becoming a default source of authoritative information can inspire trust that turns a casual buyer into a loyal client and brand ambassador.

 Entertaining people is an excellent way to both educate and build trust.
 Not every social media post or blog article has to be exclusively about your data center and its offerings.
-Provide value in a creative and engaging way via infographics, videos, apps, and other interesting mediums.
+Provide value creatively and engagingly via infographics, videos, apps, and other exciting mediums.

 The opportunities are endless.
 Are you launching a new hosting package that includes innovative or unique features?
 Give it an equally special name or, even better, encourage clients to suggest names.
 They’ll want to know more about the service before submitting a suggestion, turning the content into an educational exercise.

 Once you distribute educational content, you must be open to receiving comments.
-Companies that have a built-in system for responding quickly to comments will quickly acquire a reputation for attentive customer service.
-Even complaints can form the basis for trust if you address them head on and resolve them in a way that demonstrates a commitment to client satisfaction.
+Companies with a built-in system for responding quickly to comments will acquire a reputation for attentive customer service.
+Even complaints can form the basis for trust if you address them head-on and resolve them in a way that demonstrates a commitment to client satisfaction.

 Each interaction you have with current and potential clients is an opportunity to educate them further and strengthen trust.
-Over time, educational content can prove your expertise in the field and commitment to service, both of which create a solid foundation for a solid client-provider relationship.
+Over time, educational content can prove your expertise in the field and commitment to service, creating a solid foundation for a solid client-provider relationship.